hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 Personal God, so is our religion a most intensely impersonal one — a religion based upon principles — and yet with an infinite scope for the play of persons; for what religion gives you more Incarnations, more prophets and seers, and still waits for infinitely more?
-The *Bhâgavata* says that Incarnations are infinite, leaving ample scope for as many as you like to come.
+The *Bhāgavata* says that Incarnations are infinite, leaving ample scope for as many as you like to come.
 Therefore if any one or more of these persons in India's religious history, any one or more of these Incarnations, and